God's Creatures (film): Plot

 Erin visits Sarah, who confesses the events of the sexual assault following the bar encounter.
 Her story begins to leak around town, namely with the factory coworkers.
 Aileen, Brian, and Sarah are summoned to court, where Aileen testifies once more that she was home with Brian during the incident.
 The court throws out the case due to lack of physical evidence, much to the dismay of Sarah.
 When Sarah returns back to the processing plant, she is let go due to her repeated absences.
 On her way out she alludes to Aileen being the cause of Francie's missing oysters, and Aileen is sent home.
 At work, the coworkers begin to avoid Aileen, while in the village, Sarah is ostracized by the men.

 As Aileen becomes haunted by the guilt from her actions, Paddy suddenly dies in his sleep.
 At the wake, Sarah makes an appearance and spits at Brian.
 Aileen stops Brian from retaliating.
 During the reception, an unaffected Brian is seen flirting with a younger girl, Emma, and Aileen steps in.
 Brian loses his temper, and a physical scuffle ensues between him and Con.

-Following their fight, Brian sets out to the family's oyster plots accompanied with Aileen, who finally confronts him about his assault against Sarah.
+Following their fight, Brian sets out to the family's oyster plots accompanied by Aileen, who finally confronts him about his assault against Sarah.
 Brian dismisses her.
 Noticing the rising tide, Aileen returns back to the boat while the waves quickly overwhelm Brian, who drowns.

 Afterwards, Aileen tells Sarah to stay in the village.
 Sarah decides that there is too much negative history plaguing her in the town, and drives off ready to start a new life.